tihuan/frontend-bootcamp/README.md

 ## What to expect

 For each lesson, the presenter will walk through some demo code to teach core concepts about the topic.
 Don't worry about writing code at this point.
-Just follow along via the readmes linked below.
+Just follow along via the READMEs linked below.

 Most lessons also have an exercise portion.
 Exercise instructions are usually found in the readme for each step's "exercise" folder.